 We believe in the importance of being an active shareholder.
 As such, we exercise the voting rights of our clients through an outsourced arrangement with ISS, a third-party proxy voting specialist.
 Unigestion’s proxy voting is based on a customised policy built upon ISS’ International Sustainable Proxy Voting policy which includes enhancements to address stricter rules for director and auditor independence, as well as the incorporation of ISS’ Climate Voting Services, which uses their Climate Scorecard.

-During 2021, Unigestion voted at 98.12% of meetings.
-We voted against management on 18.40% of the 9,657 votes we cast..
+During 2022, Unigestion voted at 98.12% of meetings.
+We voted against management on 18.64% of the 9,657 votes cast.
 Of those votes against management, we sided with the majority of Shareholder Proposals in areas of Health and the Environment, Human Rights and Social issues.

 Engagement candidates are selected, based on financial materiality, issues emerging from the AGM, significant controversies, quantitative ESG analysis or qualitative ESG or SDG matters identified by the analysts.